 (1) An example of magic rock thinking from "The Simpsons":

 HOMER: Well, there's not a bear in sight.
-The Bear Patrol is sure doing its job.
+The Bear Patrol must be working like a charm.

 LISA: That's specious reasoning, Dad.

-LISA: But you don't see any tigers around, do you?
+LISA: But I don't see any tigers around here, do you?

-HOMER: Lisa, I'd like to buy your rock.
+HOMER: Lisa, I want to buy your rock.

 (2) And buying placebos is dumb but it is a good thing they are in this case.
 The last thing you want if you are not ill is any product claiming it will "boost your immune system" since that is just woo terminology for creating inflammation.
 Want an early heart attack or Crohn's disease?
 Then an immune system boost is for you.
 Actual products that do help with cold symptoms actually suppress the immune system.